MahmoudHamdy00/MicroTel-Bot/README.md

 # Welcome to Microtel-Bot

-This project was created using the Core Bot with Azure Language Understanding template, and contains support for a base set of conversational flows.
+This bot was created using the Core Bot with Azure Language Understanding template, and contains support for a base set of conversational flows.

 ## Next steps